wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 Cisco NX-OS has supported v4-via-v6 routes "for more than 8 years" -- Krishnaswamy Ananthamurthy

+# Operational Considerations

+Even though v4-via-v6 routes are similar in structure to traditional next-hop routes, at least some monitoring and management tools will not be able to interpret them.
+Deployment of v4-via-v6 routing in a network will require testing and updating of all tools and scripts that manipulate or examine routes.

+V4-via-v6 routing encourages a model of deployment where some routers have no IPv4 addresses even though they forward IPv4 traffic.
+Such routers make debugging of IPv4 routing issues somewhat more difficult, most notably by making the output of the *traceroute* utility less informative than it would otherwise be (see Section {{sec-icmp}}).
+Even if the procedures described in{{I-D.draft-ietf-intarea-extended-icmp-nodeid}} are deployed on all such routers, older versions of *traceroute* will not be able to interpret the additional information.
+Network administrators might want to provision IPv4 addresses on all routers in order to simplify debugging.

 # Security Considerations

 The techniques described in this document make routing more flexible by